vccw/vccw.github.io/index.md

 title: Home Page
 ---

-Planning is in progress for the spring Violet Crown Festival.
+Planning is in progress for the spring Violet Crown Festival, coming May 7th at Brentwood Elementary.
 Details about artist applications and sponsorship will be posted soon.

 To get up-to-date information as the festival nears, check the [Violet Crown Festival page on Facebook](https://www.facebook.com/VioletCrownFestival).